 'We are recognised as a leading department with award winning expertise in professional skills and innovative teaching.
-We are home to the Helena Kennedy Centre for International Justice, a new centre for the promotion of human rights and social justice work.
+We are home to the Helena Kennedy Centre for International Justice, a centre for the promotion of human rights and social justice work.
 Our focus on applied learning, preparing students for success in the world of work, is grounded in the best academic knowledge and contemporary theory.'

 Sital Dhillon - head of Department for Law and Criminology